DEF CON 29 Aerospace Village Talks, Workshops, CTF Schedule

 - Red Balloon, Hack-A-Sat2

-Come together to build on Antenny boards and NYAN-SAT.
+Come together to build on Antenny boards.
 Make things that can talk to the sky with very very very affordable hardware.
 What becomes possible when we have 1000 ground stations?
 I have a few ideas, I’m sure participants will have many others.
 Let’s build it and find out together!